sohaamir/website_analytics/README.md

 ```

 ### Installing spacy
-You may need to run the following manually in your terminal:
+You will need to run the following manually in your `venv`:

 `python -m spacy download en_core_web_sm`